ninivert/Swing-bye-py/README.md

 - [ ] Fix background parallax on resize
 - [ ] Create Background class to hold all stars and background image
 - [ ] Give each level a seed to keep the background consistant
-- [ ] Fix weird glitch with hiding / unhiding Graph (becomes blocky for some reason?)
+- [X] Fix weird glitch with hiding / unhiding Graph (becomes blocky for some reason?)
 - [ ] Planet / comet labels
+- [ ] FIX THE GODDAMN CAMERA

 UI

 - [ ] Make it not ugly
-- [ ] Custom main screen w/ animations?
+- [ ] Custom main menu w/ animations?
 - [ ] Make options actually do something
 - [ ] Make level selection work